Emaway/Data-Analytics-Projects/Excel/readme.md

-# KickStart Prijects Excel Analysis
+# KickStart Projects Excel Analysis

 ## Objective
 ### To organize and analyze a database of four thousand past projects in order to uncover any hidden trends